eyxp/BackupHandler/README.md

 BackupHandler is a Minecraft plugin that allows you to save your maps/temporary files and more without any problems.

+## Features

+- Always have a backup in case of data loss
+- Select individual or entire folders
+- Set a time for a backup
+- No server impairment
+- Best performance
+- 100% configurable
 ## FAQ

 #### Minecraft Version?